lordlughas/alx-system_engineering-devops/0x02-shell_redirections/README.md

-## This is an exercise on shell prediction
+## This is an exercise on shell redirection